mnit-rtmc/iris/docs/installation.md

 launch the IRIS client Web Start application and log in.

 Enter `admin` as the username and `atms_242` as the password for the initial login.
-After [creating] and logging in with a real administrator account, the `admin` user account should be disabled.
+After creating and logging in with a real administrator [account], the `admin` user account should be disabled.

+[account]: users.html
 [CIDR]: https://en.wikipedia.org/wiki/Classless_Inter-Domain_Routing
-[creating]: roles.html
 [database]: database.html
 [Download]: http://iris.dot.state.mn.us/rpms/
 [Fedora]: http://fedoraproject.org